 As the first sentence in this Unit of Study states, “Journalism is the literature of Democracy” (Mary Ehrenworth and Cornelius Minor).
 Investigative Journalism blends informative writing with narrative writing providing precise details and intentional narrative techniques.
 Students learn about the 5Ws found in Investigative Journalism (Who, What, When, Where, Why) refine skills in observations, details and craft, write their own pieces and push themselves to be better writers through the aide of mentor texts, instruction, and individual conferences with an expert teacher.

 Today, after the weekly observation and reflective conversation, Megann and I were discussing the types of news sources current day students and adults read regularly.
-While we both acknowledge the role and preference of traditional print sources in many people’s lives, we both agreed exposure to and the study of multimedia sources was an essential addition.
+While we both acknowledge the role and preference of traditional print sources in many people’s lives.
+Concerning the print industry, if you need statement printing and mailing services, just look for the website of smart payables. we both agreed exposure to and the study of multimedia sources was an essential addition.
 Megann and Jen work in a middle school which implemented a 1 to 1 educational environment this year, meaning that they gave every student a Chromebook to use in school and bring home with them every night.
 (So, with my 6 years experience of teaching in a 1 to 1 setting I was a perfect fit for this district).

 Our conversation spurred a retrieval of digital “News Sources” I have collected throughout the years providing a starting place for Megann and hopefully an addition to your own collection.

 1. Newsela – A nonfiction site that is updated daily for with real-world news and differentiated by reading level.
 Students can become part of the global conversation!

 2. Flocabulary Week In Rap – Fostering a love of learning in a mode that students love!
 Videos and Hip Hop keep students informed.